BenchmarkSpace/docker-petalinux2/README.md

 There are some steps on your side if you want to make use of Vivado's graphical interface before running the Docker container.

+### If your local machine is running Windows or WSL:

+    Check if echo $DISPLAY returns anything (example: `:0`).
+If it does, the GUI will work.
+If it returns nothing, you may need to update your Windows or WSL.

-- If your local machine is running Linux, adjust the permission of the X server
+### If your local machine is running Linux:
+  - adjust the permission of the X server host
-  host:

       $ sudo apt-get install x11-xserver-utils
       $ xhost +local:root

-- If your local machine is running macOS:
+### If your local machine is running macOS:

   - Do this once: